robosys-labs/secapay-woocommerce-plugin/Readme.txt

 4. Activate the plugin through the 'Plugins' menu in WordPress Administration.
 5. Download and install woocommerce plugin and activate it same way as the secapay plugin.
 6. Register with Secapay.com and create a button to receive payment on your site.
-7. Every button has a link, copy your button link.
+7. Every button has an ID, copy your button ID.

+== Configuration ==

-8. Go to woocommerce settings->checkout->Secapay Form.
+1. Go to WooCommerce settings->checkout->Secapay Form.
-9. In Secapay Form, enable Secapay.
+2. In Secapay Form, enable Secapay.
-10. Leave the title and description the way it is.
+3. Leave the title and description the way it is.
-11. Paste the button link gotten from secapay.com into the button link field.
+4. Paste the button ID gotten from secapay.com into the button ID field.
-12. Save Changes and your plugin is ready for use.
+5. Save Changes and your plugin is ready for use.